 Let’s kick start with a contemporary traveller’s hub that is better than a hotel, cheaper than a hotel: HOSTEL by BED.

-This is actually a hostel adapted version of the famous BED hotels in Chiang Mai.
+This is actually a hostel adapted version of the famous BED hotels.

 Find here hotel inspired modern accommodation for a fraction of the price, without losing any of the comforts.

 As expected, there are dorm and private rooms available here.

 But there’s a lovely twist that no doubt you’ll love…

 It’s possible to sleep in a queen sized bed in both the mixed and female-only dorms!

 Not only that, there are wonderful inclusions in each room including:

 When you’re not relaxing on your huge bed, make time for the chill out areas.